fortrabbit/help/docs/billing.md

 ### Consumption based billing

 There are no upfront costs or payments.
 The service is priced by usage, similar to how other cloud providers do it.
-This may break your expectations, but in practice this is the regular flow;
+This is the regular flow:

-1. You sign up and opts in to pay for the service.
+1. Opt-in to pay for the service
-2. Your App is in use for a few days.
+2. Have an App running for a few days
-3. At the end of the month, you receive an invoice for the preceding days.
+3. Receive an invoice for the preceding days at the end of the month

 German users may recognize this as prorate, just like with the old telephone bill - at the end of the month, you get an invoice for the consumption during that month.